Getting ready for your first lesson and wondering you have the right English horseback riding clothes?

 Our top high riding boot recommendations:

 You should 100% get a helmet.
-Usually if you don’t have one, the stable will lend you one but no one wants to wear other people’s used, sweaty helmets.
-Am I right?
+Usually if you don’t have one, the stable will lend you.
+But… do you really want to wear other people’s used, sweaty helmets?
+Or is that just me?

 Our top helmet recommendations: